gaultier/blog/kahns_algorithm.md

 ## Introduction

+> If you spot an error, please open a [Github issue](https://github.com/gaultier/blog)!

 Graphs are everywhere in Software Engineering, or so we are told by Computer Science teachers and interviewers.
 But sometimes, they do show up in real problems.

 Not too long ago, I was tasked to create a Web API to create and update a company's hierarchy of employee, and display that on a web page.
 Basically, who reports to whom.